yarnpkg/zpm/documentation/src/content/docs/getting-started/migrating/breaking-changes.md

 - Yarn will automatically run transparent installs when it detects your project changed since the last time an install was run.

+- The `yarn config` command, when called with no arguments, has a different output.

 ### Deprecations

 - The `.pnp.cjs` file isn't generated with the `+x` flag anymore.